kasir-barati/graphql-js-ts/docs/nestjs.md

   - Domain refers to the specific area or subject matter that your application deals with.
 In other words, it's the real-world concepts and entities that your application models and interacts with.
 - We need objects since our client needs to interact with those domains.

+### Query

-### Steps to create a new object in code first approach
+To write our queries we usually need a new object in our GraphQL API.
+Here is what you need to do in a code first approach:

 1. ```shell
    cd apps/todo-nest